 Year of call: 2010

-Kelly is a grade 3 prosecutor who is DV cleared and a member of the CPS Counter-Terrorism and Organised Crime panels.
-His experience of working closely alongside a number of different investigative and intelligence agencies together with his familiarity of matters involving very large volumes of material means that Kelly is often brought into cases at an early stage to advise on sensitive disclosure matters.
+Kelly is a grade 4 prosecutor who is DV cleared and a member of both the CPS Counter-Terrorism and Serious Crime Group panels.
+He is experienced in working with a range of investigative and intelligence agencies and also in managing and presenting matters involving very large volumes of material.
+This has seen him brought into complex and sensitive cases at an early stage to advise pre-charge and on sensitive disclosure matters.
 Kelly is appointed to the SFO panel B of junior counsel and is also an approved pupil supervisor.

 Kelly advises and represents private individuals facing criminal charges and is often sought out to assist members of the armed forces and those in sensitive intelligence roles whether appearing in the Crown Court or at Court Martial.

 R v DW (2020) – Cardiff Crown Court: prosecuting Organised Crime Group member for his role in supplying £65 million worth of cocaine across the UK.

 R v DB, PN & SN (2020) – Central Criminal Court: led junior prosecuting three defendants for their respective roles in the preparation and funding of acts of terrorism.

 R v HA (2020) – Central Criminal Court: second junior led by First Senior Treasury Counsel and Junior Treasury Counsel prosecuting a defendant on an indictment that included twenty-two counts of murder arising from his involvement in an explosion at an Ariana Grande concert in Manchester in 2017.

 R v J (2019) – Southwark Crown Court: prosecuting Albanian national as part of an organised crime conspiracy to import cocaine worth millions of pounds into the UK.
 Issues of duress and modern slavery raised by defence.